olasunkanmi04/checkly-code-challenge/README.md

 To record a step I had to create a method that listen to click event on each form element and then return the event dom object data.
 I checked the `target` key and extract the `localName`, `type` and `classes` of the clicked element.
 I added `type` because there are different input types and it helps to differenciate the inputs in the recorder using the input types.

+## Add E2E testing

+I added e2e testing to test the click events on the various buttons.
+Using [Cypress](https://www.cypress.io/) for the testing, I tested the click on the Start `button` which should change the boolean state of the [startRecording](#startRecording) to true and I used Vue conditional rendering `v-if` to render the Recording `button`.
+I also did same for Recording `button` which on click acts as stop/pause `button` and changes the boolean state of the [editMode](#editMode) which then renders the Save and Continue `button`s.

+In order to test the recording of steps, I wrote a test to listen for a click on the only button on the form and check the step component is rendered by checking is the `.recorder` class exist in the application.

+All test passed!